• Skip to primary navigation

 Please note some of the competitions listed below are now closed

-In terms of annual weather photography contests The Royal Meteorological Society competition is hard to beat.
+Regarding annual weather photography contests, The Royal Meteorological Society competition is hard to beat.

-The Royal Meteorological Society hopes to share details on this year’s competition in the next few weeks, so please keep an eye on the website (www.rmets.org) or social media channels for details on how to enter.
+The Royal Meteorological Society hopes to share details on this year’s competition in the next few weeks, so please watch the website (www.rmets.org) or social media channels for details on how to enter.
 You will have a couple of months to submit images from when the Competition is launched.

 For 2019, RMetS had nearly 6,000 images submitted to the Competition by 2,000 entrants from 60 countries and attracted 4,000 public votes